astropy/astropy/docs/cosmology/index.rst

 If you are writing code for the `astropy` core or an affiliated package, it is strongly recommended that you use the the current cosmology through the `~astropy.cosmology.core.get_current` function.
-It also also recommended that you provide an override option something like the following::
+It is also recommended that you provide an override option something like the following::